tanimislam/howdy/docs/source/plex-tvdb/cli_tools/plex_tvdb_cli.rst

 * :ref:`plex_tvdb_plots` creates eye chart summary plots, by calendar year, of TV shows that have aired in a given year.
 These plots are in `SVGZ <https://en.wikipedia.org/wiki/Scalable_Vector_Graphics#Compression>`_ format.

+* :ref:`plex_tvdb_excludes` administers selects those TV shows, that exist on the Plex_ server, that we want to exclude from automatic update.

 .. _get_plextvdb_batch_label:

 get_plextvdb_batch